sildeag/tuneR/README.md

  source("C:/home/sildeag/tuneR/R/convert_wac2wav.R")

- arg1 <- c("/home/sildeag/tuneR/tests/Testfiles/test.wac")
+ wac_filename <- c("/home/sildeag/tuneR/tests/Testfiles/test.wac")

- arg2 <- c("/home/sildeag/tuneR/tests/Testfiles/test.wav")
+ wav_filename <- c("/home/sildeag/tuneR/tests/Testfiles/test.wav")

  dyn.load("/home/sildeag/tuneR/src/tuneR.so")

-## both use
+## and all operating environments use

  .Call("wac2wav", wac_filename, wav_filename,PACKAGE="tuneR")

-Note: be careful in moving accessing wac files in both unix and windows at same time as EOF encoding may be slightly diffent.
+Note: be careful in accessing the 'binary' wac files in both unix and windows at same time as EOF encoding may be slightly diffent.

+In order to convert all wac files in a folder follow the test example given in:

+'folder name'/tuneR/tests/readWacTest.R

+Note: whether the operating environment is 32-bit/64-bit or windows or unix makes a difference to the shared library.